Feeding Your Baby – Postnatal Information

 Your Health Visiting Service is here to support you and offer a range of opportunities until your child is of school age.
 These include one to one contacts and virtual, live and recorded information sessions.
 These virtual groups provide an opportunity for you to interact with other families in your area, and ask questions to trained staff about your child’s development.
 We currently have a number of sessions centres around feeding your baby and we invite you to come along.

-Families and Babies (FAB) is commissioned by Lancashire County Council and works alongside Virgin Care and the NHS to provide a breastfeeding peer support service (run by mums for mums).
+Families and Babies (FAB) is commissioned by Lancashire County Council and works alongside HCRG Care Group and the NHS to provide a breastfeeding peer support service (run by mums for mums).
 Alongside your Midwife and Health Visitor, they can offer evidence-based information and guidance on a number of areas related to infant feeding.

 For information on feeding your baby/infant when they have Respiratory Syncytial Virus (RSV) resulting in Bronchitis click here.

 First Steps Nutrition – Eating well webpage for infants and new mums